Python Classes and Objects

 In this example, we will add two complex numbers manually.
 Python already handles this by default, but we will create

-class to better understand the concepts of object-oriented programming.
+our own Complex class to better understand the concepts of object-oriented programming.

 If you do not know, a complex number has real and imaginary parts.
 When we add two complex numbers, we need to add real and imaginary parts separately.